 How do we cope?
 My wife and I pray a lot.
 We pray for acceptance.
 We pray for patience and peace.
 We pray for the Lord to help us be stronger parents and to help us with burdens which seem too great at times.
 We pray for his future and the future of our other teenage son.
 We support and love each other and work hard at having a good marriage and honoring our vocation as parents.
-We remember to be thankful for the great schools he attended, the part-time jobs he has and the wonderful people at our parish who have embraced him, loved him and helped him find ways to be a part of parish life.
+We remember to be thankful for the great schools he attended, the part-time job he has and the wonderful people at our parish who have embraced him, loved him and helped him find ways to be a part of parish life.
 We remind ourselves that God is a loving Father who has great plans for our son which we may not yet fully understand.

-I remember the First Day of Advent three years ago, which was a very special day.
+I remember the First Day of Advent several years ago, which was a very special day.
 Our oldest son is very connected to our Catholic faith and he especially enjoys Advent and Christmas.
 He understands Jesus is coming into the world and he wants to be ready.
 He loves gift giving and that day he spent his last dime on a present for my wife that he helped me wrap and place under our tree.
 We listened to Christmas music as we decorated our tree with him standing apart and listening to his own music as usual.
 That was OK.
 He just liked the moment and being with the rest of the family.
 Later that evening after dinner, he was bursting with excitement as he said a blessing over our Advent wreath and read the Gospel passage for the First Week of Advent.